 State of implementation/results

-- An international network of climate municipalities from Morocco, Lebanon and Germany has been initiated to exchange experiences with Jordanian municipalities.
+- An international network of climate-friendly municipalities to exchange experiences with Jordanian municipalities has been initiated.

-- The project has established the Jordanian Local Climate Change Planning Forum (JLCCPF) in cooperation with the Jordanian Ministry of Environment (MoEnv).
+- The project has established a national planning forum on municipal climate protection (Jordanian Local Climate Change Planning Forum (JLCCPF)) in cooperation with the Jordanian Ministry of Environment (MoEnv).

-- A two-day workshop with representatives of the JLCCPF, local NGOs, international donor organizations, ministries (national and regional), private and public sector, and german municipalities took place in October 2019 (79 participants in total).
+- A workshop for municipal climate advisors was held in September 2020.
+In October 2019, a two-day workshop was held with representatives of the JLCCPF, local NGOs, international donor organizations, ministries (national and regional), private and public sector representatives and municipalities .-- In October 2019, the NDC revision process led by the project was presented.

-- A draft manual for municipal representatives and climate experts for the development of an local climate action plan (LCAP) is available.
+- A handbook for municipal representatives and climate experts on the development of LCAP is available.
 The experiences from the pilot communities were incorporated into this handbook.
-In practical steps, it provides information on the development of a municipal climate protection strategy and corresponding action plans as well as possible sources of financing.
+In practical steps, it teaches how to develop a municipal climate protection strategy and corresponding action plans as well as possible sources of funding

-- Since November 2019, the project has been supporting the Jordanian delegation to the UNFCCC as well as NGOs through training on current key climate protection issues.
+- Since 2019, the project has been supporting the Jordanian delegation to the UNFCCC negotiations and NGOs by providing trainings on current key climate issues.